Automotive engineering translation service

-Even in your first language, technical texts like this can be particularly difficult to understand if you don’t have a firm grasp of the specialized vocabulary.
+Even in your first language, technical texts like this can be particularly challenging to understand if you don’t have a firm grasp of the specialized vocabulary.

-Therefore, any translator wishing to tackle automotive texts must:
+Therefore, any translators wishing to tackle automotive texts must:

-- but he/she must also be well-acquainted with technical automotive vocabulary in both languages
+- but they must also be well-acquainted with technical automotive vocabulary in both languages

 International marketing through localization